On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Inverse problem

 which is a singular integral equation of Cauchy type.

-Singular integral equations are found in a variety of physical and engineering problems.
+Singular integral equations similar to \eqref{2h} can be found in a variety of physical and engineering problems.
 Among them are theory of elasticity and fracture mechanics, hydro- and aerodynamics \cite{ladopoulos2013singular}, electrodynamics and wave mechanics \cite{estrada2012singular} and matter and heat transfer problems \cite{chung1999semi}.

-From equation (\ref{2h}) it directly follows that in two special cases -- when the field amplitude is ''a priori'' known to be either a real or imaginary function, equation (\ref{2h}) can be solved exactly by applying complex conjugation to it and adding or subtracting the result from the initial equation.
+From equation (\ref{2h}) it directly follows that in two special cases -- when the field amplitude $\nu(t)$ is ''a priori'' known to be either a real or imaginary function -- it can be solved exactly by applying complex conjugation to it and adding or subtracting the result from the initial equation.
 In the real case this gives us the following expression for the field amplitude at the semi-line $x=0,\;z<0$

 whereas in the imaginary case we have